Ngoma music: History

 While this was somewhat successful, TANU was never able to fully achieve the goals set out by Nyerere's inaugural address.
+Mwasaburi Ali was also part of the Ngoma and Taraab dance groups within TANU and highlighted the importance of them in mobilizing women’s support and raising money for TANU.
 Even TANU still used dansi and kwaya as primary tools for education, national and political purposes.
 TANU was successful in promoting arts in general, including establishing centers for art education.
 It also allowed the tribes to return to practicing ngoma freely, which most had been doing in the dark throughout colonization.
 Following the economic reforms of 1985, ngoma has changed its societal role in national and tribal life.
 While still very popular, it is rarely taught by elders to the youths as was its traditional role in the past.
 Nonetheless ngoma is still very popular and widespread today.
 Ngoma troupes have turned to modernizing and commercializing the music and dance, to compete commercially.
 One dance may include aspects of as great a variety of tribal and geographic ranges as possible to appeal to as broad an audience as possible, particularly elders, while also using many inspirations from other genres such as dansi or bongo flava to appeal to the youths.
 Additionally ngoma has modernized its use of instruments.
 Many traditional instruments are no longer available or possible to make.
 Today modern manufactured instruments and gear, such as guitars, keyboards, microphones, and amplifiers are usually used.